 1. Contacting Facebook

-Facebook are a little notorious to contact.
+Facebook is a little notorious to contact.
 I’ve found the best way to do this is by going to Facebook Business Support (web page) and selecting chat, or Facebook Ads Support (Facebook page) and selecting message.
 You may need to quote your Business Manager Ad Account ID and the ID of your Facebook pages, so make sure you have these ready.

 EDIT: Currently, there is no direct way to contact Facebook via telephone or email.
 Don’t call a Facebook contact phone number you have found on Google (like this one).
 These are run by sophisticated scammers, and they will ask seemingly legitimate questions — until they have enough information to hack your account (or worse).